Shopping before supermarkets

 Paper bags on a string, ready for one to be torn off for use.

-Small goods were packed in white paper bags which were often printed with the name of the shop for publicity purposes - although this was an extravagance that could not be maintained during the austerity of the Second World War.
+Small goods were packed in white paper bags which were often printed with the name of the shop for publicity purposes - although this was an extravagance that could not be maintained later, during the austerity of the Second World War.
 Larger goods went into brown paper bags.
 The paper bags were supplied by the shopkeeper who kept them on a thin string and tore one off as it was needed.

-Heavy goods into sacks.
+Heavy goods went into sacks and were delivered.

 In my mother's time in the early 1900s, children's sweets went into a cone of twisted newspaper, but I never saw this.